istio/istio.io/content/en/blog/2020/docker-rate-limit/index.md

 # Mitigations

-Istio allows using a custom docker registry.
+Istio allows providing a custom docker registry which can be used so that the images can be fetched from your private registry.
 This can be configured by passing `--set hub=<some-custom-registry>` at installation time.

 Istio provides official mirrors to [Google Container Registry](`gcr.io/istio-release`).
 This can be configured with `--set hub=gcr.io/istio-release`.
 This is available for Istio 1.5+.

 Alternatively, you can copy the official Istio images to your own registry.
-This is especially useful if your cluster runs in an environment with a registry tailored for your environment (for example, on AWS you may want to mirror images to Amazon ECR).
+This is especially useful if your cluster runs in an environment with a registry tailored for your use case (for example, on AWS you may want to mirror images to Amazon ECR) or you have air-gapped security requirements where access to public registries is restricted.
 This can be done with the following script:

 {{< text bash >}}
 $ SOURCE_HUB=istio